Parisa-Bagherzadeh/TextClassification/README.md

 ```
 The program will preprocess the data, load the GloVe embeddings, train a text classification model, and evaluate its performance on the testing dataset.

 #### Also I have test the model with/without dropout layer.
-Inference time will reduced with dropout layer but the loss of both train and test data will increases and accuracy of train and test data will decreases
+Inference time will reduced when using dropout layer but the loss of both train and test data will increases and accuracy of train and test data will decreases

 ### Result without Dropout layer
 <table>